 Next we made our way down Brick Lane, which is now a mash-up of Indian and Pakistani restaurants and shops, old Jewish delis and hipster boutiques.

-We sampled chocolate in a beautiful African chocolate store and admired the rainbow colored baked goods in an alternative bakery.
+We sampled chocolate in a beautiful African chocolate store and admired the rainbow-colored baked goods in an alternative bakery.

 There is an indoor/outdoor Brick Lane Sunday Market and the Sunday Upmarket just down the block in an old Brewery building.
-We’ve heard good things about them, but weren’t there on the right day.
+We’d heard good things about them, but weren’t there on the right day.

-Despite all the food around us at all the markets, we actually had at breakfast at a place called the The Book Club, an airy space that’s popular for coffee meetings with the creative workers in the area.
+Despite all the food around us at all the markets, we actually had breakfast at a place called the The Book Club, an airy space that’s popular for coffee meetings with the creative workers in the area.

 Rich had eggs with salmon, I had avocado toast and Tween Traveler had a scrambled egg with bacon.
 The coffee was good and prices were fair.
 And our breakfasts were filling enough that we didn’t bother with lunch.